Skip to contents

 data = subset(population, flag_srs == 1))

-Estimate population mean of y1 based on doubly robust estimator using IPW with calibration constraints.
+Estimate population mean of y1 based on doubly robust estimator using IPW with calibration constraints and we specify that auxiliary variables should not be combined for the inference.

 result_dr <- nonprob(